-Reviews ICD, CPT, and HCPCS coding classification systems and explores their use in the health care reimbursement system.
-Examines DRG and coding audit, review of revenue cycles, and other management strategies critical to health care facility revenues.
+Reviews the use of coding and classification systems and explores their use in the health care reimbursement system.
+Examines DRG and coding audits, financial reports, revenue cycle processes and other management strategies critical to health care facility revenues.

 Cross listing(s): HSA 655.

 An applied course in basic health statistics and research methods intended to introduce common applications in the health care setting.
 Topics include commonly used health statistics, epidemiology, quality improvement, and outcomes research with an emphasis on study design, data collection, data analysis, data interpretation and data presentation skills.
 Emphasis is on the ability to analyze and interpret clinical and other health data for use in research, health care decision-making, and policy development.